-A life-long love of fashion led me to the Condé Nast College of Fashion & Design in London on January 2019.
+A life-long love of fashion led me to the Condé Nast College of Fashion & Design in London.

 Then Covid hit and it seemed CNC’s online program went into overdrive.
 I started receiving emails offering various online courses.
 I had difficulty deciding which but finally settled on the summer Digital Content Creation course.